-Annotated Bibliography assignment due.
+- Annotated Bibliography assignment due.
 See description in Assignments section and the sample bibliography.
-Post a copy to the Research Bank discussion board topic and to the dropbox.
+Post a copy to the Research Bank discussion board forum and to the dropbox.
 WARNING: every semester two or three students flunk the course because they forget to submit this assignment.
 Don't be that student.
-(50 points) • Two-minute presentations.
+(50 points) - Two-minute presentations.
 Everyone who goes today gets an extra point.
-Everyone is required to be prepared to give the presentation.
+Everyone is required to be prepared to give the presentation. - Withdrawal with faculty signature ends.

-Friday, November 17, 2023
+Friday, April 14, 2023